Featured site: Find out what are the trending items on Amazon.com!

 Who this tutorial is for

-First off, this tutorial is only for if you paid your subscription using PayPal.
-I know that sounds obvious, but just to clarify, if you paid the retailer by directly typing in your credit card numbers into the payment field, then you'll need to talk to the retailer instead to stop your subscription payments.
+First off, this tutorial is only for if you paid your subscription using PayPal or have an automatic payment via PayPal.
+I know that sounds obvious, but just to clarify, if you paid the retailer by directly typing in your credit card numbers into the payment field, then you'll need to talk to the retailer to stop your subscription payments.
 If you paid by PayPal though, let's move on.

 So, let's assume you've gone ahead and purchased your subscription using PayPal.
-Then, after you purchase your magazine (or whatever it was), you decide you don't want the recurring payments, and you want to stop.
+Then, after you purchased your magazine (or whatever it was), you decide you don't want the recurring payments, and you want to cancel your PayPal subscription for that magazine.
 Here's what you do in a step-by-step illustrated guide.
 It's best done on a computer or laptop than on the phone app.

 Your screen layout may look slightly different at your end of things depending on the size of your browser window and what menu options you have available, but the steps will still be the same.